Jamaat al Muslimeen: Other crimes

 Before and since those elections, however, present and past members have been connected to or prosecuted for serious violent crimes.
 These crimes include drug and gang related killings, rape and a spree of kidnappings for ransom of members of the local upper and middle class.
 The organisation's leader is currently being prosecuted for conspiracy to murder several of the group's former members who had spoken out publicly against the Jamaat al Muslimeen and its practices, and who were suspected of becoming witnesses in legal proceedings against its members.

-In 2005, the group was suspected of being linked to a series of bombings in Port-of-Spain; a group member arrested in the United States for attempting to ship 70 assault rifles from Fort Lauderdale to Trinidad.
+In 2005, the group was suspected of being linked to a series of bombings in Port-of-Spain; a group member was arrested in the United States for attempting to ship 70 assault rifles from Fort Lauderdale to Trinidad.

 Abu Bakr was investigated in 2007 when the reports of an attempted bombing attempt at John F. Kennedy (JFK) Airport linked JAM to one of the perpetrators, a Trinidadian national.
 The suspects reportedly asked Abu Bakr for assistance in carrying out this plot.
 Abu Bakr and JAM deny any connection to the plot.

-In 2014, eleven JAM members allegedly participated in the assassination of Dana Seetahal, an independent senator.
+In 2006, businesswoman Vindra Naipaul-Coolman was kidnapped, raped and murdered.
+Three JAM members later admitted involvement in the killing.

+In 2014, the independent senator Dana Seetahal - who had been involved years earlier as a court prosecutor against JAM - was assassinated.
+The eleven men who were arrested for the murder in 2015 were all members of a JAM-affiliated mosque in Carapo, Tunapuna–Piarco.
 During the trial, a Special Branch intelligence memo featuring an unconfirmed report was leaked to social media.
-The report indicated that law enforcement feared violence from JAM amid reports the group may have been moving arms in preparation for an attack on police stations.
-No attack materialised however.
+The report indicated that law enforcement feared violence from JAM, amid reports the group may have been moving arms in preparation for an attack on police stations.
+No attack materialised, however.

-On 14 July 2015, JAM members launched an armed jailbreak of the suspected assassins in the Seetahal case.
-During a shootout one police officer and one JAM member were killed.

-JAM and Abu Bakr’s influence has waned somewhat since the rise of public awareness of ISIS in the region.
-A total of 89 Trinidadian and Tobagonians have already pledged allegiance to the group and a group of Salafi jihadists attempted to assassinate the prime minister.
+On 14 July 2015, an armed jailbreak took place in a prison in Port of Spain.
+Multiple of the escapees were JAM members.
+One of them, Allan Martin, was a gang member connected to the murder of Naipaul-Coolman, whereas another escapee was the brother of one of the suspects in the Dana Seetahal killing.
+During a shoot-out, Martin and police officer Sherman Maynard were killed.
+Abu Bakr was detained for questioning in relation to the incidents.
+The JAM leadership responded by threatening the government and posing a 24-hour ultimatum to liberate Abu Bakr; he was released before the ultimatum passed.
+Online conspiracy theories claimed that JAM itself organized the jailbreak, but this was never proven.

 Abu Bakr collapsed and died at his home on 21 October 2021 at the age of 80.
+His successor as imam, Sadiq al Razi (who had participated in the 1990 coup attempt), called for conciliation between the JAM and the rest of the country in 2024; he also announced that the organization would partake in the upcoming Emancipation Day procession.